Back Injuries – Herniated Disc

 - Unidentified pain

-Symptoms of a lumbar (low back) herniated disc injury will generally show themselves in following regions:
+Symptoms of a lumbar (low back) herniated disc injury will generally show themselves in the following regions:

 - Lower back